AnyTrack Property

 💡

-Affiliate Marketing Track clicks and conversions from affiliate offers across multiple programs.
+Affiliate Marketing — Track clicks and conversions from multiple affiliate programs.

-Content & Publishing Track ad clicks, affiliate promotions, and user engagement on content sites.
+Content & Publishing — Track ad clicks, affiliate promotions, and user engagement.

 Understanding Your Property ID